VIRTASANT - Technical test

 3,11,1.8

-Your goal is to write the algorithm that will verify if the provided estimated power loss between two power stations is correct and in that case, you should return the string “APPROVED” otherwise return “REJECTED”.
+Your goal is to write the algorithm which will verify if the provided estimated power loss between two power stations is correct and in that case, you should return the string “APPROVED” otherwise return “REJECTED”.

 Sample Output: